Moravapalli/job-automation/README.md

 ## What it does

-1. Scrapes ~300 fresh jobs (last 24h) from LinkedIn, Indeed, Arbeitnow, Adzuna
+1. Scrape fresh jobs (last 24h) from LinkedIn, Indeed, Arbeitnow, Adzuna
 2. Scores each against your resume using Groq (free Llama 3.1)
 3. Pushes jobs scoring ≥7 to a Google Sheet
 4. Runs every weekday at 6 AM automatically